iamsourabh-in/Trip/README.md

 - The Service exposes an health check endpoint with system resources info.
 - The Service also expose metrics for Promethues and can be Integrated With Grafana.
 - The service communicates to each other for eventual consitency via MSMQ -> RabbitMQ
+- The service communicate also via GRPC for syncronus calls.

 # Initial Setup